- Special offers

-This much anticipated new version of 42nd Street comes to London with a high-kicking and all singing cast of over 50 actors, ready to make their mark on the West End’s biggest stage at Theatre Royal Drury Lane.
-Sheena Easton will star in the role of Dorothy Brock alongside a 50 strong cast that also includes Tom Lister as Julian Marsh, Clare Halse as Peggy Sawyer, Jasna Ivir as Maggie Jones, Norman Bowman as Pat Denning, Stuart Neal as Billy Lawlor, Graeme Henderson as Andy Lee, Christopher Howell as Bert Barry, Bruce Montague as Abner Dillon, Mark McKerracher as Mac/Doc/Thug and Emma Caffrey as Annie.
+This much anticipated new version of 42nd Street has come to London with a high-kicking and all singing cast of over 50 actors, ready to make their mark on the West End’s biggest stage at Theatre Royal Drury Lane.
+Sheena Easton stars in the role of Dorothy Brock alongside a 50 strong cast that also includes Tom Lister as Julian Marsh, Clare Halse as Peggy Sawyer, Jasna Ivir as Maggie Jones, Norman Bowman as Pat Denning, Stuart Neal as Billy Lawlor, Graeme Henderson as Andy Lee, Christopher Howell as Bert Barry, Bruce Montague as Abner Dillon, Mark McKerracher as Mac/Doc/Thug and Emma Caffrey as Annie.

 Featuring classic songs, such as "We’re In the Money", "Shuffle Off to Buffalo", "Dames", "Lullaby of Broadway", and the show-stopping title track "42nd Street", the show guarantees all the glitz and glamour of any Broadway outing.